Nuitka/MonolithPy-packages/README.md

-# Nuitka-Python-packages
+# MonolithPy-packages

-This repository contains the build scripts for Nuitka-Python packages as well as their dependencies.
+This repository contains the build scripts for MonolithPy packages as well as their dependencies.

 ## Developing

-To use the scripts from a local checkout of this repo, set the `NUITKA_PYTHON_PACKAGE_URL` environment variable.
+To use the scripts from a local checkout of this repo, set the `MONOLITHPY_PACKAGE_URL` environment variable.

 ```
-NUITKA_PYTHON_PACKAGE_URL=file:///Users/maxwell/nuitka/Nuitka-Python-packages
+MONOLITHPY_PACKAGE_URL=file:///Users/maxwell/nuitka/MonolithPy-packages
 ```